Beastcoder07/my_portfolio/README.md

 # MY_PORTFOLIO

 This is my simple good looking portfolio designed in Canva .
-This is my first professional portfolio
+This is my first  portfolio

 ## TRAILER 🎬